nbarbettini/little-aspnetcore-book/chapters/automated-testing/unit-testing.md

 It's a best practice to create a separate project for your tests, so they are kept separate from your application code.
 The new test project should live in a directory that's next to (not inside) your main project's directory.

 If you're currently in your project directory, `cd` up one level.
 (This root directory will also be called `AspNetCoreTodo`).
-Then use these commands to scaffold a new test project:
+Then use this command to scaffold a new test project:

 ```
-mkdir AspNetCoreTodo.UnitTests
-cd AspNetCoreTodo.UnitTests
-dotnet new xunit
+dotnet new xunit -o AspNetCoreTodo.UnitTests
 ```

 xUnit.NET is a popular test framework for .NET code that can be used to write both unit and integration tests.
 Like everything else, it's a set of NuGet packages that can be installed in any project.
 The `dotnet new xunit` template already includes everything you need.